 When the Department of Labor and Industries makes a visit to a workplace, it leads to a dramatic increase not just in workplace safety standards, but also the company’s profits.
 Researchers with the Safety and Health Assessment and Research for Prevention program used inspection data and workers’ compensation claims.The data…

-The United States Enjoyed a Decrease in the Instances of Workplace Casualties in 2010, but this may have come at Workers’ Expense
+U.S. Enjoyed a Decrease in Workplace Casualties in 2010, but Did it Come at Workers’ Expense?

 According to the Bureau of Labor and Statistics the number of workplace fatalities and workplace injuries in the Unites States has declined over the past year.
 Even with the nationwide institution of workers’ compensation statutes, which allow injured workers, or the heirs of workers killed while on the job, to…